 Recommendations and lessons to be learned

-The chapter was structured in (i) corrective actions / lessons learned in terms of design, implementation and M&E, (ii) potential actions to follow-up and reinforce the initial results of the project, (iii) proposals for future actions / interventions and, (iv) best and worse practices.
+The chapter was structured in (i) lessons learned in terms of design, implementation and M&E, (ii) potential actions to follow-up and reinforce the initial results of the project, (iii) proposals for future actions / interventions and, (iv) best and worse practices.

-Corrective actions for the design, implementation, monitoring, and evaluation of the project
+Lessons learned for the design, implementation, monitoring, and evaluation of the project

 Design:

-Action #1.1 - Co-financing: the planning team had anticipated over 60% of co-financing from UNDP and GoE; there is no evidence that these pledges were based on real actions and activities and in any case, no technical support / backstopping or renting of office and GoE participating staff / per-diem can account for such vast amounts of financial resources; this points out towards a lack of proper analysis of UNDP’s added value and on the GoE/UNDP real commitment and financial capacities.
+Action #1.1 - Co-financing (in-kind): the planning team had anticipated over 60% of co-financing from UNDP and GoE; there is no evidence that these pledges were based on real actions and activities and in any case, no technical support / backstopping or renting of office and GoE participating staff / per-diem can account for such vast amounts of financial resources; this points out towards a lack of proper analysis of UNDP’s added value and on the GoE/UNDP real commitment and financial capacities.

 At project formulation stage, co-financing details should be laid down as for the GEF project details so that it becomes a more transparent process.